-The Cork International Choral Festival is proud to present the first edition of the International Choral Conducting Course as part of the 2022 festival.
+The Cork International Choral Festival is proud to host the fifth edition of the International Choral Conducting Course as part of the festival.

-Join us for a four-day intensive, hands-on course where you will develop your conducting skills under the leadership of our expert international guest tutors, Professor Roland Börger (Head of Choral Conducting, Leipzig Hochschule für Musik und Theater, Germany) and Dr Amy Bebbington (Director of Training for the Association of British Choral Directors, UK).
+Join us for a four-day intensive, hands-on course where you will develop your conducting skills under the leadership of our expert international guest tutors, Jennifer Moir (Canada/Finland) and Jani Sivén (Finland), and with the participation of the acclaimed Chamber Choir Ireland for your final ensemble workshop.

 The course is designed for anyone with experience in leading choirs of all kinds and is interested in taking their skills to a new level while networking with other conductors.

-Garnering a strong reputation for its unique approach to creative commissioning, recording and programming, Chamber Choir Ireland is the country’s flagship choral ensemble and national chamber choir under the Artistic Direction of the multi-award-winning conductor, Paul Hillier.
-The Choir’s programmes span from early renaissance to the present day, incorporating established choral classics with cutting edge commissions, and a style of performance that incorporates versatility, dynamism and often vocal pyrotechnics.
+Garnering a strong reputation for its unique approach to creative commissioning, recording and programming, Chamber Choir Ireland is the country’s flagship choral ensemble and national chamber choir under the Artistic Direction of Gabriel Crouch.
+The Choir’s programmes span from early renaissance to the present day, incorporating established choral classics with cutting-edge commissions, and a style of performance that incorporates versatility, dynamism and often vocal pyrotechnics.
+Read full bio

 Ensemble Workshop with Chamber Choir Ireland (public event)

-The following repertoire has been selected by the tutors as a guide to the course content.
-If you have other repertoire which you would like to work on, please send a copy to the Choral Festival Office for approval by Monday 21st March 2022.
+A complete list of the repertoire selected by the tutors is published below.
+If you have other repertoire which you would like to work on, please send a copy to the Choral Festival Office for approval by Monday 9th March 2026.
 You will be asked to bring to the course multiple legal copies of any repertoire which has been approved in this way.

-All delegates should prepare at least one, but preferably two pieces in advance of arriving and be prepared to work on them with the tutors.
+All delegates should prepare the common piece and at least one other piece for each tutor (four pieces in total) in advance of arriving and be prepared to work on them with the tutors.

 The three categories into which the repertoire has been split are intended as a guide only, and delegates can freely choose which music they would prefer to conduct.